-Asset allocation describes the share of investments in specific assets.
-A minimum of 70% of the Sub-Fund's investments are aligned with the environmental or social characteristics.
-The investments in the "#2 Other" category are cash and/or cash equivalents, government bonds/sovereign bonds, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
+At least 85% of the Fund 's investments are aligned with the environmental or social, E/S, characteristics.
+The investments in the "#2 Other" category are cash and derivatives which is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
 The "2# Other" category has no minimum environmental or social safeguards.